 To trace the emergence and role of local water management arrangements, Water users and traditional irrigation canals locally known as furrows were identified.
 These divert water from the river and by gravity convey the water to the plots.
 Periodic maintenance is required to sustain the intake structures (often made of stone,mud and tree logs ).
 Subsequently, furrow Committees managing the furrows were also identified in the sub-catchment.

-Meetings were held with Traditional furrow committes located in upstream part of Sanya River and downstream part of Kware river (furrow committe on highland, midland and lowland zone of Sanya-Kware river ).
+Meetings were held with Traditional furrow committees located in upstream part of Sanya River and the downstream part of Kware river (furrow committee on highland, midland and lowland zone of Sanya-Kware river ).
 Discussions with furrow Committees were conducted as follows; The first part dealt with issues on current norms in use, institutions preferences on water management, challenges of local institutions in water allocation between furrows, how water is allocated to each furrow drawing from the same river and how this is transformed into water access for individual members of a furrow.The discussion also focused on the link between the local water management arrangements with the newly created Sanya-Kware sub-catchment Water User Association (Water User Association (WUA)) as a formal system in water resources management.

 Case study: Sanya-Kware- sub-catchment